cyrusbehr/sdk_design/README.md

 - Write python bindings for our library
 - Generate documentation directly from our API

-Please refer to the video presentation or blog post linked above for a detailed explantation.
+Please refer to the [blog post](https://social.trueface.ai/34gcD2q) for a detailed tutorial and explanation of all the components of this project.

 ![alt text](./images/face_detection.jpeg)